 When you hear the word "Dalmatian," you might think of the classic Disney film 101 Dalmatians.
-Starring the late Gleen Close, this film brought Dalmatians to the forefront of American consciousness.
+Starring Glenn Close, this film brought Dalmatians to the forefront of American consciousness.
 Nowadays, they're relatively popular dogs, although not as popular as, say, the German Shepherd or the Labrador Retriever.
 Part of what makes these pups so fascinating and problematic simultaneously is the notorious Dalmatian temperament.

 If you're thinking of getting a Dalmatian, here's what you need to know about how your future canine friend will think and act!